gvwilson/thirdbit/teaching/marketing.md

 > our *introductory programming workshops*
 > provide *weekend classes with on-site childcare*.
 > Unlike *online classes*,
-> our program *gives participants a chance to learn beside people at the same stage of life*.
+> our program *gives participants a chance to meet people who are at the same stage of life*.

 but use this to characterize the companies that we would like to donate staff time for teaching: